yanchenm/volunteer-portal/README.md

 ## Working with this Project

 You can find more details on what we accomplished during the hackathon, some changes that need to be made, and other details in the [wiki pages](https://github.com/yanchenm/volunteer-portal/wiki).
+Track post-hackathon work in our [issues log](https://github.com/yanchenm/volunteer-portal/issues).